Pagination: A Detailed Overview of What It Is and How to Implement It Properly

 Website usability

-Search engines strive to show the most relevant and informative results at the top of SERPs and have many criteria for evaluating the website’s usability, as well as its content quality.
+Search engines strive to show the most relevant and informative results at the top of search results and have many criteria for evaluating the website’s usability, as well as its content quality.
 Pagination affects:

 • Behavioral factors